baderas/package-cip/README.md

 Only tested on Debian Jessie amd64 with CIP Version 5.5.0 x86_64.

-Warning: This worked for me but is kind of raw and unpolished.
+Warning: This script worked for me but is kind of raw and unpolished.
 Use at your own risk!